-- 14.1 Holders of a Professional Certificate will have developed knowledge, understanding and skills in aspects of a field of study that is related to professional and workbased practice.
+14.1 Holders of a Professional Certificate will have developed knowledge, understanding and skills in aspects of a field of study that is related to professional and workbased practice.
 The definitive course information in CourseLoop will determine the precise level of academic and professional achievement.
 As a minimum, candidates will have gained a systematic and a critical understanding of aspects of the subject.

 Through this, holders will have well developed analytical techniques and problemsolving skills, as well as specific professional and work-based skills.
-In defined professional situations, holders will be able to evaluate evidence, arguments and assumptions, to reach sound judgements, and to communicate effectively. - 14.2 The Professional Certificate is an important award in the context of Continuing Professional Development (CPD).
-Courses leading to the award will involve the development of practice-orientated knowledge and skills, typically including workbased learning within professional and employment contexts.
-Such courses may

-- prepare candidates for entry into the field or may serve CPD purposes.
+In defined professional situations, holders will be able to evaluate evidence, arguments and assumptions, to reach sound judgements, and to communicate effectively.

+- The Professional Certificate is an important award in the context of Continuing Professional Development (CPD).
+Courses leading to the award will involve the development of practiceorientated knowledge and skills, typically including work-based learning within professional and employment contexts.
+Such courses may prepare candidates for entry into the field or may serve CPD purposes.
 Given this, the award is not allocated to a specific level.
-It may comprise outcomes entirely at Level 5 or Level 6, or a mixture of the two there may also be a contribution from Level 7.
-The level(s) will need to be justified during the approval process, demonstrating that the level(s) selected fit with professional and employer needs. - 14.3 A professional certificate may be designed as a distinct course or as an interim award within a professional diploma.
+It may comprise outcomes entirely at level 5 or level 6, or a mixture of the two - there may also be a contribution from level 7.
+The level(s) will need to be justified during the approval process, demonstrating that the level(s) selected fit with professional and employer needs. - A professional certificate may be designed as a distinct course or as an interim award within a professional diploma.
 In either case, the certificate involves less learning than a diploma (i.e. between 40 and 60 credits) and the aims and learning outcomes should reflect this.
-(See QHS 3B: Guidance on Professional Certificates and Professional Diplomas.)
+(See QHS 3B on professional diplomas and certificates).